 Hiking trip to Kongsen

 A trip to Kongsfjellet and the royal viking burial grounds is like walking back in time to the Viking era.
-Perhaps accompanied by sea eagles basking in the wind and wild sheep (villsau) – a local breed of sheep particular to the area called Old Norwegian Sheep – curiously looking up as we pass by.
+Perhaps accompanied by white-tailed eagles basking in the wind and wild sheep (villsau) – a local breed of sheep particular to the area called Old Norwegian Sheep – curiously looking up as you pass by.

 Walking in the garden throughout the seasons

-A garden stroll allows room for reflection regardless of the weather or changing seasons.
+A garden stroll allows room for reflection regardless of the weather and season.